 Norfolk is the cultural capital of Virginia and offers the highest quality and the widest array of artistic experiences.

-Please note that a City contract will be issued with a Design Phase requiring review and approval by the committee and the Public Art Commission prior to fabrication.
+Please note that a city contract will be issued with a design phase requiring review and approval by the Public Art Commission prior to fabrication.

 CALENDAR: This calendar is subject to change.

-SELECTION CRITERIA AND AWARD CONSIDERATIONS: The commission will be awarded based on many factors such as the aesthetic value, creativity, and relevance of the proposed piece.
+SELECTION CRITERIA AND AWARD CONSIDERATIONS: The commission will be awarded based on many factors such as the aesthetic value, creativity, and contemporary relevance of the proposed piece.
 The city will consider the diversity of beliefs and values and general standards of decency of the citizens who fund the commission and purchase public art for the City of Norfolk.
-The award will be made to the responsible offeror whose submission is determined in writing to be the most advantageous to both the Sentara Brock Cancer Center and the City taking into consideration the evaluation factors set forth in this Request for Proposal.
+The award will be made to the responsible offeror whose submission is determined in writing to be the most advantageous to the City taking into consideration the evaluation factors set forth in this Request for Proposal.

 The following criteria will be used in the proposal evaluation process: